malbanGit/Telengard/readme.md

 The screen itself consists of 5 pages (navigate with joystick)

 Page 1: STATS

 You character status values are displayed, alnog with the current dungeon level and current hitpoints.

 Page 2: ENV

 Curent dungeon location, current room environment, current monster (+level).

 Page 3: VARS

 Additional variable information about your character, as level, spell units, experience points and gold in the tavern.

-page 4: MODS
+Page 4: MODS

 Things that influence your game success, in general your inventory, displayed are e.g. your Armor, Shield, Boots, Cloaks etc...

-page 5: Items
+Page 5: ITEMS

 Usable items are displayed here, as there are:
 - Scroll of Rescue
 - Potion of Healing